muskie82/MonoGS/README.md

 ```bash
 python slam.py --config configs/live/realsense.yaml
 ```
 We tested the method with [Intel Realsense d455](https://www.mouser.co.uk/new/intel/intel-realsense-depth-camera-d455/).
 We recommend using a similar global shutter camera for robust camera tracking.
 Please avoid aggressive camera motion, especially before the initial BA is performed.
 Check out [the first 15 seconds of our YouTube video](https://youtu.be/x604ghp9R_Q?si=S21HgeVTVfNe0BVL) to see how you should move the camera for initialisation.
+We recommend to use the code in `dev.speed-up` branch for live demo.

 <p align="center">
   <a href="">